khoongwk/tp/docs/UserGuide.md

 Example :

-Let's say you have just stopped operations for the day, and you wish to view all the revenues generated for today (22-10-2020). <br>
+Let's say you have just stopped operations for the day, and you wish to view all the revenue generated for today (22-10-2020). <br>
-You can follow the steps below to get the list of revenues for the day.
+You can follow the steps below to get the list of revenue for the day.

 Steps :
 1. Type `findrev dt/22-10-2020` in the _Command Box_.